sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_sampling_design.md

 4. **Flexibility**
 - Allow for adaptability to unforeseen challenges during sampling, such as planning for iterative additional sampling.
 - Plan for potential integration of additional samples or modifications without compromising the design's integrity.
-5. **Statistical and Model Validity**
+5. **Validity for Analysis (Statistical and/or ML Model)**
 - Allow for robust statistical analysis and meaningful inference about the population.
 - Ensure the sample size is adequate for achieving reliable estimates and uncertainties (when applicable).
     - For most statistical analyses important to our use case, at least 30 samples from the class of interest are necessary for reliable results.
-- Avoid over-fitting or under-fitting a machine learning model.
+- Avoid over-fitting or under-fitting a machine learning model due to the number of training samples.
     - Overfitting occurs when a model learns patterns, noise, or anomalies specific to the training data, rather than generalizable patterns relevant to the entire population.
     - Underfitting occurs when a model fails to learn sufficient patterns from the data, resulting in poor model performance.
 6. **Reproducibility**